AISViz/AISdb/readme.rst

 | A config file can be used to specify storage location for the database
   as well as directory paths for where to look for additional data.
-The package will look for configs in the file ``$HOME/.config/ais.cfg``, where $HOME is the user’s home directory.
-If no config file is found, the following defaults will be used
+The package will look for configs in ``$HOME/.config/ais.cfg``, where $HOME is the user’s home directory.
+The following defaults will be used for missing values

 .. code-block:: sh